-Mat Erpelding is a small business owner, educator, high-altitude mountain guide, and political activist who is running for District 19 House Seat A in the Idaho House of Representatives.
-Mat moved to Idaho in 1993 to attend Idaho State University, and has lived in Boise since 2006.
+Rep. Mat Erpelding is a small business owner, educator, high-altitude mountain guide, and political activist.
+Mat moved to Idaho in 1993 to attend Idaho State University and has lived in Boise since 2006.
 His passion for recreation and a vibrant and healthy urban community is what drew him to Boise, and it is why he loves Idaho.

-Mat is a co-owner of Experiential Adventures LLC, which he founded in 2004.
-Experiential Adventures LLC specializes in leadership development, group facilitation, and teaching collaboration using experiential education as its foundation.
+Mat owns Experiential Adventures LLC, and is co-owner of Idaho Mountain Guides and Saga Consulting.
+He specializes in leadership development, group facilitation, and teaching collaboration using experiential education as its foundation.
 EA has grown and expanded over the years to include a host of different clients including the military, higher education institutions, and corporations who want to improve their organizational culture.

-Mat is an instructor at the College of Western Idaho Department of Physical Education, specializing in training teachers to use experiential education in the classroom.
-Additionally, Mat is an adjunct faculty member in the Leadership Studies Minor at Boise State University.
+Mat was formerly an instructor at the College of Western Idaho, where he specialized in training teachers to use experiential education in the classroom.
 Prior to working as an instructor in higher education, Mat worked in the Division of Student Affairs at several different colleges and universities including Boise State University, California State University, Chico, Evergreen State College, and Texas Tech University.
 Most recently, Mat co-edited a text for outdoor leadership programs called Outdoor Program Administration.

 In 2011 -2012, Mat served as the Vice Chair of the Ada County Democrats, and was awarded Activist of the Year by the Idaho Democratic Party at the 2012 Frank Church Banquet.
 He is the Past President of the Association of Outdoor Recreation and Education, and was awarded the Wilderness Education Association’s Instructor of the year award in 2010.
 Mat is a passionate and dedicated leader committed to making a difference in every organization he works in, and he is confident he can make a difference in the House of Representatives.